 - The homeowner loses the choice of who enters their home.

 Most home warranties contract with local companies to perform their service.
 The homeowner has no say in what company is used and no assurances that the service technician has passed a background check or a drug screen.

 The home warranty will only cover enough repairs to get the unit working while the technician is there.
 Most deductibles are $60 per service call.
 If the next day something else breaks and you need to call them back out, you’ll pay another $60.
 Had the repair man done a full system evaluation, he would have seen that the other part is about to fail and recommended replacing it on the first service call.
 Partial fixes can also ultimately shorten the lifespan of the main components of your HVAC unit by adding strain on items like the compressor and motors.

 In the end, what a home warranty does is take choices away from the homeowner.
 You cannot choose who comes to your home, or when they will be there.
 Some clients call us after waiting more than a week without AC – not cool in Texas!
 You also lose the right to decide what repair options are best for your system and your home.
 Although home warranties might be a good option for some of your appliances, I would do a lot of research before purchasing one for your HVAC system.

-At Gary’s Heating and Air, we tell our clients that we will work directly for them and provide them with a detailed report of everything we checked, and our recommendations, so that they can decide what is best for their home and family.
+At Gary’s Heating and Air Conditioning, Inc., we tell our clients that we will work directly for them and provide them with a detailed report of everything we checked, and our recommendations, so that they can decide what is best for their home and family.